equipping future leaders for Success

 Advanced Manufacturing Training Program

 IALR’s Advanced Manufacturing division offers a comprehensive advanced level training program at its Gene Haas Center for Integrated Machining.
 Completers of the college-level precision machining program enter this elite, advanced program to train in a full-scale manufacturing work flow cell to support a realistic, fully-integrated learning experience, preparing them for leadership positions within the industry.
-The program is led by experienced and nationally renowned staff and has garnered the attention of Virginia Gov. Ralph Northam, Arkansas Gov. Asa Hutchinson and others as a benchmark model for precision machining workforce development.
+The program is led by experienced and nationally renowned staff and has garnered the attention as a benchmark model for precision machining workforce development.